 This usually takes many hours and if it rains they might even survive this fight.

-Slugs will usually die close to the spot in which they came into contact with the pellets.
+Slugs will typically die close to the spot in which they came into contact with the pellets.

 After dying, they have to be collected, as otherwise their smell will attract more slugs from all around.